Accrued Liability

 For example, let's assume a start-up received the WSO Accounting Foundations Course on the 24th of June to equip its staff better to deal with all the financial statements requested by an investor.

-The investor wants the statements at the end of the financial quarter that ends on the 30th of June.
-WSO will bill the start-up two weeks after it provides the course, on the 8th of July.
+The investor wants the statements at the end of the financial quarter that ends on June 30th.
+WSO will bill the start-up two weeks after it provides the course, on July 8th.

 Therefore, the start-up will record the owed amount for the course as an accrued liability on the balance sheet.
 The investor received the financial statements and was impressed by the performance.

-After two weeks, the start-up is billed by WSO; however, it cannot afford to pay immediately.
-As a result, the owed money which was once presented to the investor as an accrued liability is now an account payable.
+After two weeks, WSO bills the start-up; however, it cannot afford to pay immediately.
+As a result, the owed money, which was once presented to the investor as an accrued liability, is now account payable.

 Since the reporting date is between the receiving date and the billing date, the amount will be shown on the balance sheet as an accrued liability.